RESIDENCIES AT

 The Nicholson Project’s Residency Program provides artists with the time, space, and support needed to further their practice.
 Click here to meet our current and past residents.

 Welcome to The Nicholson Project!
 2310 Nicholson Street SE, Washington, DC is a historic home, thoughtfully renovated into a stunning studio space for a full-time residency.
-These pictures show you the Residency Suite.
+These pictures show you the Residency Suite for our 10-week In-House Residency.

 • $5,000 artist stipend

-• Private access to the Residency Suite including an apartment with an artist studio attached.
+• Private access to the Residency Suite which includes an apartment inside of a converted row-house, with an artist studio attached.
 The apartment includes a fully furnished bedroom, kitchen, and bathroom.
 See more details about the Residency Suite below.

 • Promotional support (press releases for residency, social media promotion, etc)